pwikapanel/illustrator-panel/dmg-creation/README.md

 **NOTE: Svija Sync doesn't support Mojave, and Ai 17 is not supported by Catalina, so I don't have to support Ai 17**

+Because modifying the Svija Sync icon **requires re-notarizing the app**, the other icons should be color-consistant with the Sync icon.

 The next step is to paste the six icons for the following aliases and folders:

     Svija-Install-210415